-Estimate Retreat or Thinning Rate – Linear approach
+Estimate Rate of Change – Linear approach

 Details are described here: Jones et al., 2019, Quaternary Geochronology (preprint version here).